bl4dereaper/bl4dereaper/README.md

 -
 - 🐙 Currently refreshing HTML, CSS, Javascript, and working on my flexbox 💪.
 -
 - 🌱 I’m currently learning THREE.js, C# for Unity, 3D modelling, go.
-(But not at the same time ! )
 -
 - 💞️ I’m looking to work professionally as a sofware or web developer.
 -